opengovsg/telegovsg/README.md

 - If this is your first time doing so, set your email to your gov.sg email address in your [profile page](https://developer.id.gov.sg/profile).

-2. Create a new sgID client, with `PUBLIC OFFICER DETAILS` included in the scope.
+2. Create a new sgID client, with `NAME` and `PUBLIC OFFICER DETAILS` included in the scope.
    Store the secrets in a safe location.
 3. Add `http://localhost:3000/auth/sgid/callback` to the list of Redirect URLs.